MichaelStott/KivMob/docs/architecture.rst

 KivMob leverages the bridge design pattern to handle platform-specific instantiation.
 This allows developers to import the module without breaking applications on non-mobile platforms.
-The Android and iOS implementations should both fufill the AdMobBridge interface.
+The Android and iOS implementations should both implement the AdMobBridge interface.